AdSense for YouTube pub-8090345420272172 SHOBANA GOMES' BOOKSTORE

 North Indian cuisine impressed me.
 It was, in fact, to die for.
 Aarav was right about the galouti, and finishing the meal off with Gulab Jamun was just perfect.

-I told them about Malaysian food and cultures.
+I spoke about our Malaysian food and the different cultures.
 Except for Aarav, the others hadn't visited the country.
 Anywhere, we were as diverse as they came.
-We lived amongst different races, religions, and traditions in harmony.
+We lived amongst different races, religions, and traditions, harmoniously, and that's what mattered.

 "You must visit our country when I am back there.
 I will take you around.
 I know you will love the food and place very much," I said.
-They agreed that they'd make a trip there now that they have a friend to visit, including Aarav.
+They agreed they'd make a trip there, now that they have a friend to visit.

 We left the restaurant in high spirits and looked forward to listening to great music together.